 Overnight, Matthew's life changed.
 The hottest TV show in the US, Friends enabled the actor to buy a house in the chic Hollywood Hills, play tennis with John McEnroe at celebrity charity events, and make the often tricky leap from small to big screen.
 As with some of his co-stars, the transition was not as smooth as the actor would have liked, however.

 His first big screen lead was opposite Salma Hayek in the 1997 romantic comedy Fools Rush In, which also starred his father.
 It failed to set the box office on fire, however.
 Almost Heroes also bombed, but he later scored with The Whole Nine Yards.
-Matthew also worked on Servicing Sara opposite Liz Hurley, but filming was suspended when he checked into rehab in the first half of 2001 for treatment of an unspecified addiction.
-The film was eventually released to mixed reviews.
+Matthew also worked on Servicing Sara opposite Elizabeth Hurley, but filming was suspended when he checked into rehab in the first half of 2001 for treatment of an unspecified addiction.
+The film was eventually released.

-It was not the first time Matthew had run into trouble.
+Matthew's struggles with addiction were not the first he had experienced.
 In the mid-Nineties, the actor became addicted to the popular painkiller Vicodin, although he later successfully kicked the habit.
-Then last year, after rumours circulated that Matthew had an eating disorder after his weight yo-yoed, he admitted to suffering from pancreatitis, a painful illness that can be triggered by either alcohol abuse or prescription drugs.
+Then in 2008, there were concerns that Matthew had an eating disorder following fluctuations in his weight, he admitted to suffering from pancreatitis, a painful illness that can be triggered by either alcohol abuse or prescription drugs.
 "In my case, it was hard living and drinking hard and eating poorly," he admitted to an American magazine.